Deneb331/4P-WikiABT-JuanJoseRuizRuiz/README.md

 - Even when the view and url seems to be right, contact page can't load - Change the order of the contact url in urls.py
 - In the contact form, it gives an error when the user try to use it to send a message - needed to create an application password in the gmail and update settings.py
 - In deployment, summernote widget doesn't show up as it does in local environment - Couldn't find a solution
-- Background images in index page don't load in Debug=False, even when they are uploaded in Cloudinary and did collectstatic command - Couldn't find a solution
+- Background images in index page don't load in Debug=False, even when they are uploaded in Cloudinary and did collectstatic command - Used css links in the html document to access the static images.

 ## Deployment